 - Attend most meetings of the freshman seminar for each FIG as discussed in training and in conjunction with your faculty member.
 This provides regular contact with students and offers great opportunities for out of class interactions.

-- Mentors should maintain regular contact with FIG students throughout the fall semester via email, phone calls, instant messaging, ANGEL, Facebook, etc. A good rule of thumb is for each mentor to contact the students in his/her FIG at least once every other week.
+- Mentors should maintain regular contact with FIG students throughout the fall semester via email, phone calls, texting, ANGEL, Facebook, etc. A good rule of thumb is for each mentor to contact the students in his/her FIG at least once every week.

 - Mentors are required to coordinate a program on advanced registration, preferably with the assistance of an academic advisor.
 Topics could include course selection, use of ELION, etc.